PLEASE REVIEW THESE INSTRUCTIONS TO LEARN ABOUT HOW TO PROPERLY CARE FOR YOUR JEWELRY.

-Remove Jewelry During Tasks – When carrying out physical tasks such as cleaning, kitchen work, and gardening, remove your jewelry to prevent damage or exposure to chemical reactions.
+Remove Jewelry During Tasks – When carrying out physical tasks such as cleaning, exercising, cooking, and gardening, remove your jewelry to prevent damage or exposure to chemical reactions.

-Apply Makeup Before Wearing of Jewelry – Cosmetics, hairspray, perfumes and other beauty products can often contain chemicals that can damage jewelry.
+Avoid Contact with Chemicals – Cosmetics, hairspray, perfumes, soaps, lotion, and other makeup & beauty products can often contain chemicals that can damage jewelry.

 Avoid Jewelry Wear In Swimming Pools and Spas – Chlorinated water can cause chemical reactions with the metals found in jewelry causing color changes and other damage.